 Grab one of these Samsung Galaxy S3 SGH-I747 Original Stock ROM (or you can check out any latest releases if somehow not included here since there will be more upcoming updates in the future).

 Reminder!
 This should not be used on the international version Samsung Galaxy SIII GT-I9300 variants for it may result to unwanted bricks!
 This works exclusively for U.S SGH-I747 only.

 Stock OTA Firmware Android 4.3 Jelly Bean build UCUEMJB LATEST!!!

 Released Date: November 2013

-OTA update stock recovery flashable zip only which can be found here; – AT&T Galaxy S3 to 4.3 i747UCUEMJB.
-Your device must run on official 4.1.2 UCDMG2, prior to install the 4.3 update.
+Stock recovery OTA update flashable zip only, which can be found here; – AT&T Galaxy S3 to 4.3 i747UCUEMJB.
+Your device must run on official 4.1.2 UCDMG2, before you can install the 4.3 update.